Non-SportingSmallNorway

 Is the Norwegian Lundehund good for first-time owners?

-How much exercise does the Norwegian Lundehund need?
+How much exercise does a Norwegian Lundehund need?

 Our Shop